bcpxqz/node-hbase-docs/src/md/api/scanner.md

 ## Using the callback API

-For conveniency, the `scan` function exported by the table object accepts a callback function which will be called when the scan has complete.
+For convenience, the `scan` function exported by the table object accepts a callback function which will be called when the scan has completed.
+Be warned, using a callback implies that the returned data set must fit in memory.

 ```javascript
 client